Inspiring the Future of Ed-Tech Innovation at TransformingEDU

 - why openness is the next big imperative in ed-tech

-Kurt Strand, chief product officer of McGraw-Hill Education's Higher Ed group, will participate in a TransformingEDU panel discussion focusing on innovation in higher education.
+Kurt Strand, chief product officer of McGraw-Hill's Higher Ed group, will participate in a TransformingEDU panel discussion focusing on innovation in higher education.
 The panel - moderated by Goldie Blumenstyk, senior writer at The Chronicle of Higher Education - will also feature Anne Paderas Vance, assistant professor at Austin Community College.
-In September 2014 at the annual EDUCAUSE conference, McGraw-Hill Education and Austin Community College announced that they had teamed up to deliver "the world's largest adaptive math emporium."
+In September 2014 at the annual EDUCAUSE conference, McGraw-Hill and Austin Community College announced that they had teamed up to deliver "the world's largest adaptive math emporium."

 Other key educational technology topics addressed in panels and speaker sessions at TransformingEDU include classroom applications, mobility, ed-tech strategy, innovation, and forecasting technology.